 The Housing Affordability Index (HAI) tracks the ability of a middle income family to carry the mortgage payments on a median-price home.
 An index of 100 reflects a balance between the family’s ability to pay and the mortgage payment.
 Higher indices indicate that housing is more affordable.

-Thurston County's HAI was 127.0 for the first quarter of 2019, a decrease in housing affordability for the fourth year in a row.
+Thurston County’s HAI was 117.1 for the first quarter of 2021, a decrease in housing affordability for the sixth year in a row.
+Thurston County:

 Remains more affordable than the counties associated with the Seattle/Tacoma/Everett metropolitan area (King, Kitsap, Pierce, and Snohomish).

 Remains less affordable than adjacent counties to the west (Grays Harbor and Mason).

 First-time Buyer Housing Affordability Index

 The first-time buyer index assumes the purchaser’s income is 70% of the median household income.
 Homes purchased by first-time buyers are 85% of area’s median price.
 All loans are assumed to be 30 year loans with 25% of income used for principal and interest payments.
 The first-time buyer index assumes 10% down.

 University of Washington: Runstad Center for Real Estate Studies